MP Federal Member for Indi

 PhD student, Charles Sturt University

-Anna is the Board's student representative and is undertaking her PhD in the School of Environmental Sciences at CSU's Albury-Wodonga campus.
-Anna's Phd is focused on social justice in Australian water institutions.
+Anna was the Board's student representative and completed her PhD in the School of Environmental Sciences at CSU's Albury-Wodonga campus.
+Anna's PhD was focused on social justice in Australian water institutions.

 Chairman, Clean Up Australia and Clean Up the World